 - Accrued expenses are liabilities owed for goods and services consumed but not yet invoiced, often estimated and later adjusted to the exact amount.
 Accounts payable, on the other hand, represents short-term debt owed to creditors for goods or services purchased on credit, with invoices already received and recorded.

-- Generally, accrued expenses are related to the operating expense line item on the income statement, while accounts payable is associated with the cost of goods sold (COGS) line item.
+- Generally, accrued expenses are related to the operating expense line item on the income statement, while accounts payable are associated with the cost of goods sold (COGS) line item.

-- Accrued expenses apply to all companies and are owed to employees and banks, while accounts payable arises only when purchases are made on credit and involve payments due to creditors.
+- Accrued expenses apply to all companies and are owed to employees and banks, while accounts payable arise only when purchases are made on credit and involve payments due to creditors.

-- Accrued expenses lack invoices, while accounts payable includes received invoices.
+- Accrued expenses lack invoices, while accounts payable include received invoices.

-- Accrued expenses are recognized on the balance sheet at the accounting year’s end via adjusting journal entries, while accounts payable is recognized when a company buys products or services on credit.
+- Accrued expenses are recognized on the balance sheet at the accounting year’s end via adjusting journal entries, while accounts payable are recognized when a company buys products or services on credit.

 Accounts Payable vs Accrued Expense Critical Differences (Table)